splunk/public-o11y-docs/synthetics/test-config/auth.rst

 -  Virtual phone number

      To authenticate through SMS, you must have a virtual phone number that can receive one time passcodes through SMS.
 Several services offer virtual phone numbers and provide SMS content through an API, such as the :new-page:`Sinch service <http://sinch.com>`.
 For instructions on receiving messages through this service, see :new-page:`the Sinch API <https://developers.sinch.com/docs/sms/api-reference/sms/tag/Inbounds/#tag/Inbounds/operation/ListInboundMessages>`.

      Certain services, such as Twilio, may block incoming SMS messages containing OTPs.
-For more information regarding this issue, see Twilio's documentation on :new-page:`OTP Message Body Filtered <https://www.twilio.com/docs/api/errors/30038>`.
+For more information, see Twilio's :new-page:`OTP Message Body Filtered <https://www.twilio.com/docs/api/errors/30038>` documentation.

 -  SMS notifications

      To enhance the authorization process, you must have a service that sends SMS notifications, such as :new-page:`GitHub <https://github.com>`.

 Limitations
 ------------------------------------------------------------------

 Some services may not be accessible during Synthetics tests due to violations of Content-Security-Policy (CSP).
-In such instances, a workaround is to implement third-party services on your server and provide an endpoint configured with CSP to allow connect-src.
+In such instances, a workaround is to implement third-party services on your server and provide an endpoint configured with CSP to allow ``connect-src``.

 #.
 On the browser test's configuration page, select the :guilabel:`Simple` toggle.